 Teaching can be a difficult profession, the question is WHY?
-I see dozens of comments each week saying the older system of teaching was working, but the new system does not work.
-I also see dozens of comments each week from teachers that are unhappy in their work.
-I’m hoping to provide the teaching profession with insight on improving our education system for the benefit of both student and teacher.
+I’ve seen dozens of comments each week saying the older system of teaching was working, but the new system does not work.
+I’ve also see dozens of comments each week from teachers that are unhappy in their work.
+I’m hoping to provide the education and teaching profession with insight on improving our education system for the benefit of both student and teacher.
 And, to provide teachers with some ideas on how to bring balance to their lifestyle and make them happy again.

 “Teaching and Its Predicaments” written by David K Cohen provides insight into the complexity of a nationwide education system.
 What better way to understand the difficulties of teaching and the reasons education reform is unsuccessful, than to produce this audiobook.

-During my read of this book, I was interested in the number of variables he presented which make education reform so difficult to achieve.
-To mention just a few:
+During my narration of this book, I found the number of variables affecting teaching to be formidable, which makes education reform difficult to achieve.
+Here are just a few:

 - Regional differences

 - Teaching styles